MicrosoftDocs/ATADocs/ATADocs/troubleshooting-ata-known-errors.md

 > |No traffic received from domain controller, but monitoring alerts are observed|    No traffic was received from a domain controller using port mirroring through an ATA Gateway|On the ATA Gateway capture NIC, disable these features in **Advanced Settings**:<br></br>Receive Segment Coalescing (IPv4)<br></br>Receive Segment Coalescing (IPv6)|
 > |This monitoring alert is displayed: Some network traffic is not being analyzed|If you have an ATA Gateway or Lightweight Gateway on VMware virtual machines, you might receive this monitoring alert.
 This happens because of a configuration mismatch in VMware.|Set the following settings to 0 or Disabled in the virtual machine NIC configuration: TsoEnable, LargeSendOffload, TSO Offload, Giant TSO Offload TLS 1.0 is disabled on the ATA Gateway but .Net is set to use TLS 1.2|

+## Multi Processor Group mode
+For Windows Operating systems 2008R2 and 2012, ATA Gateway  is not supported in a Multi Processor Group mode.

+Suggested possible workarounds:
+- If hyper threading is on, turn it off.
+This may reduce the number of logical cores enough to avoid needing to run in **Multi Processor Group** mode.

+- If your machine has less than 64 logical cores and is running on a HP host, you may be able to change the **NUMA Group Size Optimization** BIOS setting from the default of **Clustered** to **Flat**.